-With leaves turning golden, nights drawing in and fires being lit Autumn officially begins with the Autumn equinox on Friday 22nd September.
-Here are a selection of our favourite poems about the ‘season of mists and mellow fruitfulness’ by classic and contemporary poets, including John Keats, Robert Frost and Emily Brontë.
+With leaves turning golden, nights drawing in and fires being lit, autumn is the perfect time to settle down in a comfy chair with some poetry for company.
+Here is a selection of our favourite poems about what John Keats called the ‘season of mists and mellow fruitfulness'.
+There are poems on autumn by classic and contemporary poets, including Robert Frost, Emily Brontë and Gillian Clarke.

 Fall, Leaves, Fall